TimothyMee/vuejs-customizable-datatable/README.md

 <data-table></data-table>
 ```

-Of course, code above will render garbage.
+Of course, code above won't render anything.
 Here are the props it accepts to render some sensible data:

 <table>
   <tr>